EN

 With an FHA loan, the Federal Housing Administration insures the mortgage.
 The FHA is an agency within the U.S. Department of Housing and Urban Development (HUD).
 The FHA’s backing offers lenders a layer of protection, meaning that your lender won’t experience a loss if you default on the mortgage.
 They will be made whole by FHA mortgage insurance.
 FHA loans typically come with competitive interest rates, smaller down payments, and lower closing costs than conventional loans.

-If you have a credit score of 580 or higher, you could be eligible for a mortgage with a down payment as low as 3.5 percent of the purchase price.
+If you have a credit score of 580 or higher, you could be eligible for an FHA mortgage with a down payment as low as 3.5 percent of the purchase price.
 If your credit score is lower than 580, you still might qualify for an FHA mortgage, but the down payment would be at least 10 percent of the purchase amount.

 Click here for FHA lending limits: https://entp.hud.gov/idapp/html/hicostlook.cfm

-• your credit history and rating
+• your credit history and credit score

 • your payment history: How do you pay your bills, late or on time?